-Your accountant knows all about your financial situation because they access sensitive information like cashflow information and other insights into business spending habits.
-That means that they won’t tell anyone else what they know about your business finances unless given permission by law or instructed by a higher authority.
-This is especially important if you are self-employed or own multiple businesses with different bookkeeping systems.
-You don’t need to worry about your financial information being shared with anyone on the Internet.
+Your accountant is party to a lot of sensitive information such as your bank transactions and business spending habits.
+They will know all about your financial situation.
+They won’t tell anyone else what they know about your business finances unless you give them permission or they are legally obliged to do so.
+This can be especially important if you are self-employed or own multiple businesses.
+You won’t need to worry about your financial information being shared with anyone across multiple businesses.

-If your accounting is of Chartered status, they are also governed by clear legislation and accounting best practices.
+If you use a Chartered Accountant, they are also governed by their Institute’s professional standards as well as accounting best practices.

 2. An Accountant Can Help You Prepare For Your Year End & VAT Returns

-Time for Tax is never fun.
-If you’re self-employed or own multiple small businesses, tax season can be an absolute nightmare if you don’t have the proper preparation and planning done for it.
-Instructing an accountant well in advance of your year end, or upon initial set up of your company, will give you the benefit of having your accounts appropriately prepared, making them easier to file.
-Accountants are also familiar with all sorts of deductions that can help reduce your taxes drastically at the end of the year ensuring your company is running efficiently and you as a busy business owner are informed at all times.
+Paying your taxes is never fun.
+The tax season can be an absolute nightmare if you don’t have the proper preparation and planning in place.
+Instructing an Accountant well in advance of your year end, or ideally upon the initial set up of your company, will give you the benefit of having your accounts properly prepared, and filed on time avoiding any penalties.

 3. A Good Accountant Will Teach You How to Be Better Manager

-Not only do Accountants do a lot of work behind the scenes, but they also have valuable knowledge about managing your business correctly.
-Accountants can teach you all sorts of valuable lessons, from how to make a budget and stick to it to help to assess if an investment is worth it or not.
-You’ll walk away as a better manager because you’ll know how to make the right financial decisions for your business.
+Accountants do a lot of work behind the scenes and they also have valuable knowledge about the best way to manage your business.
+Accountants can help you prepare a budget and monitor performance against it.
+They can help appraise an investment opportunity to see if the return is worthwhile.
+You’ll walk away as a better manager knowing how to make the right financial decisions for your business.

 4. An Accountant Can Help You Find New Opportunities

 Instructing an accountant for your business is crucial because they are the backbone of any successful company.
-If all these reasons have convinced you that instructing an accountant is essential, let’s me introduce you to Armstrong Accounting.
-We have been with Armstrong’s in one form or the other since formulating our company back in 2019.
+If you agree that instructing an accountant is essential, let me introduce you to Armstrong Accountants.
+We have been with Armstrongs, in one form or another, since forming our own company back in 2019.